xmos/lib_xcore_math/README.rst

 The following information is intended for XMOS users.
 Pre-built documentation may be found on the `XMOS website <https://www.xmos.com>`_.

-The documentation is build using the `xmosdoc <https://github.com/xmos/xmosdoc>`_ tool.
+The documentation is built using the `xmosdoc <https://github.com/xmos/xmosdoc>`_ tool.
 Refer to it's readme for the build instructions.